Attensadev/attensa-api-docs/source/includes/_items.md

 }
 ```

-This endpoint retrieves a specific user.
+This endpoint retrieves a specific item.

 ### Request